 Usage: Grasshoppers and caterpillars.

-Preparation: Use dry or as a paste of flour and water.
+Preparation: Use dry or as a paste mixed with water.

 Application: Smear paste over leaves, or dust dry flour over the pests if you can.
 Dry flour dusted on leaves will be blown away.